Dean, Hugh Roy and Lillie Cranz Cullen

 Distinguished Chair, and Professor of Law

-As the ninth dean of the University of Houston Law Center, Leonard M. Baynes brings a national reputation as a communications law scholar with specializations in business and FCC regulation.
-Dean Baynes has been at the helm of the Law Center since 2014 and he is responsible for more than 750 J.D. and LL.M. students, over 55 full-time faculty, 150 adjunct professors and more than 100 staff members.
-He oversees 15 centers, institutes, programs, and more than 10 clinical programs.
+Leonard M. Baynes, currently the longest serving law dean in Texas, is the ninth dean of the University of Houston Law Center and a nationally recognized communications law scholar with expertise in business and FCC regulation.
+He leads the Law Center, overseeing nearly 800 J.D. and LL.M. students, almost 60 full-time faculty, 150 adjunct professors, and more than 100 staff members, as well as 14 centers, institutes, programs, and over 11 clinical programs.

-Dean Baynes is the Law Center’s first dean of African descent.
-He is a first-generation college student and a first generation American whose parents immigrated to the U.S from St. Vincent and the Grenadines.
+Dean Baynes made history when he was appointed the UH Law Center’s first dean of African descent in 2014.
+He is a first-generation college student whose parents immigrated to the U.S from St. Vincent and the Grenadines.

-At UH Law Center, Dean Baynes spearheaded efforts to raise $93 million for the ultramodern John M. O’Quinn Law Building.
-The facility officially opened in Fall 2022 and is the newest law school building in Texas and one of the newest in the nation.
-The 5-story, 180,000 square foot structure has multiple modern amenities and spaces named after alumni of every background and from every geographical region.
+Under his leadership, the Law Center raised $93 million for the ultramodern John M. O’Quinn Law Building.
+The 180,000-square-foot, five-story facility is the newest law school building in Texas and among the newest in the nation, featuring modern amenities and spaces named in honor of alumni from every background and geographic region.

-Recognizing the importance of high academic admissions standards, under Dean Baynes’s leadership, the 2023 entering class had the highest median UGPA since 1986 at 3.72 and the highest median LSAT of 161 and has an entering class representative of students of all backgrounds.
-To recognize the academic accomplishments of students, Dean Baynes established the Dean’s List and the first-year reception for students in the top 30% of the class after the first semester.
+Dean Baynes emphasizes the importance of high academic admissions standards at the Law Center.
+The 2025 entering class set the record for the highest median undergraduate GPA at 3.79 and the highest median LSAT of 163 in the school’s history.
+He established Dean’s List and launched a first-year reception celebrating students in the top 30% of the class after the first semester.

-Dean Baynes previously served as Professor of Law and the inaugural director of the Ronald H. Brown Center for Civil Rights and Economic Development at St. John's University School of Law.
-He also has served as scholar-in-residence at the Federal Communications Commission, as in-house counsel at NYNEX Corp, and as an associate at the Wall Street office of Gaston and Snow LLP.
-Baynes is admitted to practice in both New York State and Massachusetts.
+He previously served as Professor of Law and the inaugural director of the Ronald H. Brown Center at St. John's University School of Law.
+He was also scholar-in-residence at the Federal Communications Commission, in-house counsel at NYNEX Corp, and an associate at the Wall Street office of Gaston and Snow LLP.
+He is admitted to practice in New York and Massachusetts.

-Baynes has co-authored the case book "Telecommunications Law: Convergence and Competition" published by Wolters Kluwer and has written more than 25 law review articles and book chapters on corporate law, communications law, and other topics.
-Baynes also has been an expert witness at the FCC Federal Advisory Committee on broadcast ownership.
+A prolific scholar, Baynes co-authored the casebook "Telecommunications Law: Convergence and Competition" published by Wolters Kluwer and has authored more than 25 law review articles and book chapters on corporate law, communications law, and other topics.
+He has also served as an expert witness for the FCC Federal Advisory Committee on broadcast ownership.

-Baynes received his B.S. from New York University, and J.D. and M.B.A. from Columbia University.
-Baynes was awarded the Earl Warren Scholarship and the COGME Fellowship at Columbia, where he also served as associate editor of the Columbia Human Rights Law Review.
+Dean Baynes earned his B.S. from New York University and J.D. and M.B.A. from Columbia University, where he received the Earl Warren Scholarship and the COGME Fellowship and served as associate editor of the Columbia Human Rights Law Review.

 Associate Dean for Academic Affairs